instance-id/ncm-rs/README.md

 # ncm-rs

-Neovim Configuration Manager (Store/Change/Swap Configurations)
+Neovim Configuration Manager (Swap/Backup/Try Configurations Easily)

 <img src="media/list_example.png">

-I created this package because I wanted to try out Lazyvim (which is why it is referencec a few times) and other similar configuration packages and plugins without having to manually move my configuration files each time.
+I created this package because I wanted to try out Lazyvim (which is why it is referenced a few times) and other similar configuration packages and plugins without having to manually move my configuration files each time.
 I also wanted to be able to easily switch between configurations.

 > **Note**
 > Tests have been added.
 Though, this is still to be considered a WIP.
 Currently Linux only.
 Will add Windows support in the near future.